MadelinePrater/MarkdownTutorial/README.md

 ***Hello World***

-Additionally, you can strikethrough text by surrounding the text with two tilde ( \~\~ ) on each side.
+Additionally, you can strikethrough text by surrounding the text with two tildes ( \~\~ ) on each side.

 ```
 ~~Hello World~~